 Senior leadership should welcome the participation of their lower-level employees in order to come up with new ideas for streamlining warehouse processes.

-It might be a waste of time, but it is still important for members of your senior staff to take walks through the stock room floor in order to get an idea for what's going on there.
+It might be a waste of time, but it is still important for members of your senior staff to take walks through the stock room floor in order to get an idea of what's going on there.

 Practice your best inventory control with WISK

+Prioritize these best practices in inventory and order management, and you'll see your ROI improving, ensuring a thriving business.
 Try WISK free today to see how much food waste your restaurant can prevent.